Last Update: 01/10/2025)

 Overview of ICD-10 Coding System

 The International Classification of Diseases, 10th Revision (ICD-10), provides a standardized coding system for diagnosing and documenting medical conditions, including OSA.
-Within the ICD-10, OSA is classified under code G47.33.
+OSA is classified under code G47.33 in the ICD-10.

 This coding system allows healthcare professionals to accurately classify and track the prevalence of OSA across populations.